strongintel/SIEM-log-Analyst.io/configurations/data_sources.md

    - **Configure Source Type**: Adjust source type settings, using pre-defined templates like `cisco:asa` or custom settings.
      ![Configure Source Type](../screenshots/data_ingestion/Configure_Source_Type.png)

+### Splunk Universal Forwarder Configuration

+1. **Download and Install**:
+   - Download the Splunk Universal Forwarder from the official website.
+   - Install it on the host PC using:
+     ```bash
+     sudo installer -pkg <path-to-installer> -target /
+     ```

+2. **Configure the Forwarder**:
+   - Enable boot start and start the forwarder:
+     ```bash
+     cd /Applications/SplunkForwarder/bin
+     sudo ./splunk enable boot-start
+     sudo ./splunk start
+     ```

+   - Add the Splunk server as a receiver:
+     ```bash
+     sudo ./splunk add forward-server 192.168.1.26:9997
+     ```

+3. **Configure Inputs**:
+   - Edit the `inputs.conf` file to specify logs to forward:
+     ```bash
+     cd /Applications/SplunkForwarder/etc/system/local
+     sudo nano inputs.conf
+     ```

+   - Example entries:
+     ```ini
+     [monitor:///var/log/system.log]
+     disabled = false

+     [monitor:///var/log/secure.log]
+     disabled = false
+     ```

+4. **Verify Forwarder Status**:
+   - Check the forwarder status:
+     ```bash
+     sudo ./splunk list forward-server
+     ```
+   - Ensure the status is "active".

+5. **Verify Data Ingestion**:
+   - Confirm logs from the host PC are visible in the Splunk dashboard.

 ### Verification
-- Confirm that all local logs are successfully ingested and visible in the Splunk dashboard.
+- Confirm that all local logs and forwarded data are successfully ingested and visible in the Splunk dashboard.
 Check for correct data parsing and timestamps.

 ### Next Steps
-- Implement automation with log forwarders for continuous ingestion from local files.
+- Continue to monitor the ingestion of logs and adjust configurations as necessary.
 - Further refine data parsing and field extraction.

 ## Conclusion
-This configuration helps ensure local logs are effectively ingested for monitoring and analysis.
-Further steps will improve data ingestion automation and enhance security monitoring.
+This configuration ensures that local logs and data from the Splunk Universal Forwarder are effectively ingested for monitoring and analysis.
+Further steps will enhance data ingestion automation and improve security monitoring.